 Why Boxing Gives Out Two Bronze Medals—And Why It’s the Right Call

-If you’ve ever glanced at an Olympic boxing medal count and thought, “Wait, why are two bronze medalists in every weight class?” you’re not alone.
-Most sports have a clear-cut podium: gold, silver, and bronze.
-But boxing—and other combat sports like judo, taekwondo, and wrestling—do things differently.
-They award two…
+If you’ve ever glanced at an Olympic boxing medal count and thought, “Wait, why does the Olympics seem to give boxing two bronze medals in every weight class?”
+This is crucial because boxing two bronze medals reflects a commitment to athlete safety and fair recognition.
+You’re not alone.
+Most sports have a clear-cut podium: gold, … Read more

 Failure Was My Side Hustle—Now It’s My Superpower